This feature is included in all plans.

 - Click Add media or Add YouTube video to upload images or videos to make your questionnaire more entertaining.
 The image or video will be displayed above your question.
 The file needs to be under 2MB.
 To add a YouTube video, paste a YouTube link after you've clicked the Add YouTube video button.

 - Make the question mandatory - toggle the button to require respondents to answer the question before moving to the next question.

-- Turn this question into a quiz question - toggle the button to make this question into a quiz question.
-You will be able to mark the correct answer (or answers in case of multiple choice).
+- Turn this question into a quiz question - toggle the button to make this question a quiz question.
+Now you will be able to mark the correct answer (or answers in case of multiple choice).
 This way the respondent will receive a score based on the quiz questions at the end of the survey/quiz.
 Read more about this further on.

-3. Click Add answer to add as many answers as you require.
-With each new answer, you'll be able to add answer text and an image.
+2. Click Add answer to add as many answers as you require.

 5 Make your question a Quiz question